openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   after this UUID.

 ``--sort <key>[:<direction>]``
-  Sort output by selected keys and directions(asc or desc) (default: asc), multiple keys and directions can be specified separated by comma
+  Sort output by specified node fields and directions (asc or desc) (default: asc).
+Multiple fields and directions can be specified, separated by comma.

 ``--maintenance``
   List nodes in maintenance mode.